-NCERT Solutions for Class 12 Biology Chapter 4 – Free PDF Download

 NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health

-NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health is grouped under Unit – Reproduction.
+NCERT Solutions for Class 12 Biology Chapter 4 – Reproductive Health is grouped under Unit – Reproduction and included in the term – I of the latest CBSE Syllabus for 2021-22.
 Reproduction is a fundamental process carried out by living entities.
 Through this process, a series of events occur ultimately giving rise to offsprings of the same kind.
 In some entities, the process is carried out sexually while in some it is carried out asexually.

 Sexual reproduction deals with the process of fertilization as a result of the fusion of male and female gametes whereas asexual reproduction has the involvement of a single parent.